Teaching Philosophy

 Background & Artistic Work

-Toronto-based violinist, vocalist, and pedagogue Carmen Lasceski-Custers is a versatile performer with a repertoire encompassing multiple genres.
+Toronto-based violinist, vocalist, and educator Carmen Lasceski-Custers is a versatile performer with a repertoire encompassing multiple genres.
 She holds a Master of Music (M.Mus.) in Violin Performance and Literature from Western University, where she was awarded a graduate research scholarship, and a Bachelor of Music (B.Mus.
 Honours) in Violin Performance from the University of Wisconsin Oshkosh.
 Her studies also include four years of specialized coursework in drama and voice at the University of Wisconsin Platteville.

 Carmen's artistic work has multiple facets of the performing arts, including experience as a chamber and orchestral musician, soloist, vocalist, actress, choreographer, and dance teacher.
 Her passion for exploring diverse artistic mediums has inspired her to create several unique performance projects, including the release of three singles, and concert programs that combine classical violin with jazz/pop vocals and poetry.